Have a listen before you read on. Be warned, though, listening to this on repeat made me feel so uncomfortable I came out in hives.

 against the worst of what was yet to come. “ (Matthew Burns)

 In ‘Beyond the North Wind’, you will find Dara Goldstein’s tale of recipe development for a New York City hospital’s immigrant Russian patients who were failing to thrive on their hospital diets.
 Kisel, originally made from oats or split peas, eventually came to be made from fruit.
-Goldstein developed a version flavoured with rhubarb and thickened with potato starch ( also made and eaten in Finland).
-The patients devoured it, in part, because it stirred memories of comforts lost to migration and illness and slipped down so easily.
-(You do not want to expend unnecessary calories during the act of eating when you are unwell and old.)
+Goldstein developed a version flavoured with rhubarb and thickened with potato starch (made and eaten in Finland).
+The patients devoured it, partly because it stirred memories of comforts lost to migration and illness and slipped down so easily.
+(You do not want to expend unnecessary calories while eating when you are unwell and old.)

 Here’s Horack on rhubarb’s laxative effects: